Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

 where $\sharp(\cdot)$ denotes the cardinality of a set.
 Two such tuples $\alpha$ and $\alpha'$ are called isomorphic (or equivalent) provided there exists a biholomorphic map $\phi:(S,j)\rightarrow (S',j')$ satisfying $\phi(M)=M'$ and $\phi_{\ast}(D)=D'$, where $\phi_{\ast}(D)=\{\{\phi(x),\phi(y)\} | \ \{x,y\}\in D\}$.
 The group $G$ of the automorphisms of the noded Riemann surface $(S, j, M, D)$ is finite if and only if $\alpha$ is stable.
 The set $\overline{\mathcal N}$ consists of all equivalence classes of connected, stable, noded Riemann surfaces with un-ordered marked points.
 This set has interesting subsets.
-If $g$ and $k$ are non-negative integers satisfying $2g+k\geq 3$, we denote by $\overline{\mathcal N}_{g,k}$ the subset consisting of all equivalence classes $[\alpha]$ for which the representative $\alpha$ has arithmetic genus $g$ and $k$ marked points. \begin{theorem} The space $\overline{\mathcal N}$ has a natural second countable paracompact topology for which every connected component is compact.
-Moreover, if $2g+k\geq 3$, then the subset $\overline{\mathcal N}_{g,k}$ is a compact subset which also is a connected component. \end{theorem} A proof of this classical result can be found in \cite{Hu}.
+If $g$ and $m$ are non-negative integers satisfying $2g+m\geq 3$, we denote by $\overline{\mathcal N}_{g,m}$ the subset consisting of all equivalence classes $[\alpha]$ for which the representative $\alpha$ has arithmetic genus $g$ and $m$ marked points. \begin{theorem} The space $\overline{\mathcal N}$ has a natural second countable paracompact Hausdorff topology for which every connected component is compact.
+Moreover, if $2g+m\geq 3$, then the subset $\overline{\mathcal N}_{g,m}$ is a compact subset which also is a connected component. \end{theorem} A proof of this classical result can be found in \cite{Hu}.
 We shall call the underlying topology the DM-topology.
+We shall next describe a basis for this topology.

-A basis for the topology can be described as follows.
-We fix a gluing profile $\varphi$ and let the noded Riemann surface $\alpha=(S,j,M,D)$ represent the equivalence class $[\alpha]\in \overline{\mathcal N}$.
-For every nodal point $x\in |D|$ we choose a small closed disk $D_x$ with smooth boundary and centered at $x$.
-We assume that any two such disks are disjoint and that the union of the disks is invariant under the automorphism group $G$ of $\alpha$ and does not intersect the set $M$ of marked points.
-The collection of such disks is called a {\bf small disk structure}.
-We write ${\bf D}=(D_x)_{x\in |D|}$ and abbreviate the union of the disks by
+We fix {one of the above} gluing profiles $\varphi$ and let the noded Riemann surface $\alpha=(S,j,M,D)$ represent the equivalence class $[\alpha]\in \overline{\mathcal N}$. {Then we take a small disk structure associated with $\alpha$ and defined as follows. \begin{definition}[{\bf Small disk structure}] A {\bf small disk structure} associated with the stable noded Riemann surface $\alpha=(S, j, M, D)$, denoted by ${\bf D}$, assigns to every nodal point $x\in \abs{D}$ a disk like neighborhood $D_x\subset S$ centered at $x$ and having a smooth boundary.
+The disks are mutually disjoint and disjoint from the set $M$ of marked points (unless otherwise specified).
+Moreover, the disks are equipped with a choice of holomorphic polar coordinates as introduced below.
+In addition, the union

+of the disks is invariant under the group action of the automorphism group $G$ of $\alpha$. \end{definition} }

+{There always exists a small disk structure in any open neighborhood of the nodal points as proved in \cite{HWZ-DM}. }